NetworkSage/public-tools/README.md

 ## Other Useful Information
 ### Helper Functions
-This repository contains several helper functions to make it easier to perform common actions with the system more easily.
+This repository contains several helper functions to make it easier to perform common actions with the platform more easily.

-1. `get_aggregated_data_for_sample`
-Because the API endpoints for public and private samples return data differently, this function wraps them to return data identically.
+1. `get_aggregated_data_for_sample` wraps the API endpoints for public and private samples to return data identically, since the endpoints provide data differently.

-2. `get_uuid_for_uploaded_sample`
-Everything related to a particular sample requires the sample's UUID.
+2. `get_uuid_for_uploaded_sample` makes it easy to get back either the public or private UUID for a sample.
 Samples that are public have both a public and a private UUID, while those that are private have only the latter.
-This wrapper makes it easy to get back the UUID you need.

-3. `wait_for_sample_processing`
+All later sample analysis requires one of these UUIDs.

+3. `wait_for_sample_processing` polls the platform to identify when the data is ready to be reviewed.
 A sample will generally take somewhere between 30 and 90 seconds to be processed by the system (depending on load, size of sample, etc...).
-Because the APIs that work with a sample's data require the sample to be processed, this function polls the system to identify when the data is ready.

 ### Supported File Formats